 If you’re familiar with the Disinformation Playbook, then what’s in the Alliance’s paid-for report will sound familiar:

-•“The Fake”—The papers cited to support weakening environmental protections are often paid for by industry and/or published in journals with weak peer-review standards and disclosure policies.
-For example, the Alliance report cites studies by Tony Cox which were directly funded by the American Petroleum Institute in order to cast doubt on the proven health impacts of soot.
-Furthermore, the journals in which the articles were published are known homes for questionable industry-funded research, such as Regulatory Toxicology and Pharmacology.
+•“The Fake”—The papers cited to support weakening environmental protections.
+They are often paid for by industry and/or published in journals.
+Always with weak peer-review standards and disclosure policies.
+As well, the Alliance report cites studies by Tony Cox which were directly funded by the American Petroleum Institute.
+These cast doubt on the proven health impacts of soot.
+Furthermore, the journals in which the articles published are known homes for questionable industry-funded research.
+Usual suspect alert is Regulatory Toxicology and Pharmacology.

 History repeating itself

-• 1950s: Automakers denied that smog was a problem and colluded to delay deployment of pollution controls in an effort to forestall regulation.
-They also ran the same play on seatbelts, claiming that “nobody knows” if they save lives despite a decade of definitive research.
+• 1950s: Automakers denied that smog was a problem and colluded to delay deployment of pollution controls.
+In other words, to forestall regulation.
+They also ran the same play on seatbelts.
+They did this by claiming that “nobody knows” if they save lives.
+All despite a decade of definitive research.

-• 1980s: Automakers claimed that there would be no health benefits for stronger pollution standards under the Clean Air Act.
-This delay of course eventually led to state action and amendments to the Act in 1990 because of the nationwide problem with smog that finally even Congress couldn’t ignore.
+• 1980s: Automakers claimed that there would be no health benefits for stronger pollution standards.
+Car companies fought under the Clean Air Act.
+This delay led to state action and amendments to the Act in 1990.
+That’s because of the nationwide problem with smog.
+Smog was so bad back then.
+So bad!
+So bad that finally even Congress couldn’t ignore.

-• 1990s: The lead voice for the automakers on revisions to “soot and smog” air quality requirements claimed that a temporary 20 to 30 percent reduction in lung function wasn’t a health effect.
-It was also in the 1990s that automakers began their climate skepticism, claiming that climate models were too uncertain to act upon.
-Chrysler CEO Robert Eaton even penned a Washington Post op-ed opposing ratification of the Kyoto Protocol, claiming action on climate was “unwise and unnecessary.”
+Claiming that “climate models were too uncertain to act upon.”
+Chrysler CEO Robert Eaton even penned a Washington Post op-ed.
+They’d be opposing ratification of the Kyoto Protocol.
+Again claiming action on climate was “unwise and unnecessary.”

-In the UCS report, we called for the industry to make a U-turn on its behavior, but the sad fact of the matter is that the auto industry does not seem to want to change, and this most recent submission to the government shows us just how much they are still mired in their questionable tactics of old.
+In the UCS report, they called for the industry to make a U-turn on its behavior.
+Although and hence to therefore, we have sad facts.
+So the sad fact of the matter is that the auto industry doesn’t want to change.
+This most recent submission to the government shows us.
+It just shows.
+They are still mired in their questionable tactics of old.

 It’s time for automakers to lead

-Just before the Great Recession, the Detroit Three had fallen on hard times as a result of neglecting to invest in the efficiency of their passenger car fleet.
-When gas prices rose, the companies’ sales and profits dropped like a rock, requiring massive loans.
-In this context, the industry seemed to finally recognize the value in industry-wide efficiency standards that hadn’t been raised in decades.
+Let’s give a history lesson.
+Just before the Great Recession, the Detroit Three had fallen on hard times.
+Irony here was it came from neglecting to invest in the efficiency of their passenger car fleet.
+When gas prices rose, the companies’ sales and profits dropped like a rock.
+Ford took out so many, requiring massive loans they mortgaged everything.
+In this context, the industry seemed to finally recognize needing industry-wide efficiency standards.
+I mean they weren’t increased in decades.

-Now, not only are automakers trying to weaken the standards—they are calling into question the need for regulations at all.
-NHTSA would do well to ignore this rubbish in order to make sure its decisions are best on the best available science, but if automakers like Ford and Toyota truly think that climate change needs to be addressed, then it is incumbent upon them to keep their trade association from putting out this kind of anti-science drivel.
+Now, not only are automakers trying to weaken the standards.
+You see, they are calling into question the need for regulations at all.
+NHTSA would do well to ignore this rubbish.
+Please NHTSA,make sure its decisions are best on the best available science.
+However automakers like Ford and Toyota truly think that climate change needs addressed, common and do something.
+Bottom line, it’s incumbent upon them to keep their trade association from putting out this kind of anti-science drivel.